-The initial margin requirement is determined in using the underlying's historical data to determine a volatility of volatility like parameter, the Risk Parameter λ .
-The Risk Parameter is currently set at 10%.
-The initial margin requirement (IMR) per contract for a variance future is then given by:
+The initial margin requirement is determined in using the underlying's historical data to determine a volatility of volatility.
+The parameter λ is calculated as the maximum change over the historical 90 - 95% strike, volatilities. λ can then be thought of as the parameter that measures the expected one day volatility of volatility inferred from the historical volatility skews.
+The initial margin requirement (IMR) per contract for a variance future is given by (1-day value at risk measure)